tonyke-bot/ProxyStation/README.md

 {
     "name": "<string, name of profile>",
-    "source": "<string, the url to source profile>", "type": "<string, the type of source profile, available values seen `alias`>", "allowDirectAccess:": "<boolean, if true and when target and source type are the same, the function will return un-processed profile>", "filters": [ // filters are diabled when allowDirectAccess is enabled {
+    "source": "<string, the url to source profile>", "type": "<string, the type of source profile, available values: general/surge/surge-list/clash/alias>",

+    "allowDirectAccess:": "<boolean, if true and when target and source type are the same, the function will return un-processed profile.
+Ignored when type is alias>", "filters": [ // filters are diabled when allowDirectAccess is enabled {
             "name": "<string, filter name>",